asq-sheriff/AI-Production-Checklist/README.md

 ## 🔐 Security & Compliance

+> **Why it matters:** AI systems handle sensitive data and make decisions that affect users.
+A security breach can expose PII, leak proprietary models, or allow prompt injection attacks.
+Compliance failures result in fines (GDPR: up to 4% of global revenue) and reputational damage.
+This is non-negotiable for production.

 ### Authentication & Authorization
 - [ ] **Access Control**
   - [ ] Implemented JWT/OAuth 2.0